-2.11.a.
+- 2.11.a.
 Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-2.11.b.
-There must be at least three core faculty members, including the program director, who are members of the medical staff of participating sites, and at least two of whom must have current ABMGG certification in clinical genetics and genomics.
+(Core) - 2.11.a.1.
+There must be at least five core faculty members within the program.
+(Core) - 2.12.

-2.12.
 Program Coordinator

 There must be a program coordinator.
-(Core)

-- 2.12.a.
+(Core) - 2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.12.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
-Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
-(Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)